onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-There is a way to own nothing and be happy freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom
+There is a way to own nothing and be happy freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth
-    the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology
+    get Whipped - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology